PerSARption/PsSAR-v1.0-Unlocking-SAR-Panoptic-Segmentation/README.md

 ## Dataset
 #### To download PsSAR-v1.0, , please refer to [PsSAR-v1.0](https://pan.baidu.com/s/1NwGMEajVLTgNYZm07aRSew?pwd=v5za).
+The PsSAR-v1.0 dataset is derived from **HRSID: A High-Resolution SAR Images Dataset for Ship Detection and Instance Segmentation** (GPL-3.0 license).
+Modifications include the proposal of panoptic segmentation annotations for SAR ship targets, along with corresponding dataset reorganization and label mapping to support panoptic segmentation tasks.
+The derived dataset is licensed under GPL-3.0.

 ### Directory Structure of the Dataset
 PsSAR-v1.0 follows the **COCO panoptic segmentation standard**.